All Episodes

 Some people are saying this is not very presidential.

-This is this is awfully petty.
+This is awfully petty.

-Um this is an important congressional district.
+This is an important congressional district.

-Next Tuesday, voters in the San Diego area will head to the polls in a special election to replace uh Duke Cunningham.
+Next Tuesday, voters in the San Diego area will head to the polls in a special election to replace Duke Cunningham.

-Because Democrat candidate Francine Busby has put Republicans on the ropes in a district they bragged was theirs for the taking.
+Democrats say no matter what happens, they've won because Democrat candidate Francine Busby has put Republicans on the ropes in a district they bragged was theirs for the taking.

 And no matter what happens next Tuesday, if Francine even comes close, Democrats will send a wave of panic through Republicans everywhere.